camunda-community-hub/spring-zeebe/README.md

 ## Run OutboundConnectors

 You can directly run `OutboundConnectorFunction`s using spring-zeebe, you just have to make sure they are exposed as Spring Beans.
-See [https://github.com/camunda/connector-sdk](Connector SDK) for details on connectors overall.
+See [Connector SDK](https://github.com/camunda/connector-sdk) for details on connectors overall.

 So, for example, if you have the following outbound connector function: